Family Court Litigation

 Do I have to understand the business structure or have all the documents to start?

-No. Our role is to identify what the company, the accountant, the bank, the business partner and government agencies can call be compelled to give us to complete even a minimally understood “sketch” of the other spouse’s structure which might be all you know now.
+No. Our role is to identify what the company, the accountant, the bank, the business partner and government agencies can be compelled to give us to complete even a minimally understood “sketch” of the other spouse’s structure.

 Meet the Family Law Team